For further information on the transmission, symptoms and treatment of whooping cough please visit the NHS Inform website.

-Young infants are the group most likely to develop complications from infection which can require hospital treatment and in severe cases can be fatal.
-In response to the outbreak a pertussis vaccination programme for pregnant women was introduced in October 2012.
-The aim is to protect young infants in the first few weeks of life before they are old enough to start the routine childhood programme at eight weeks.
+Young infants are the group most likely to develop complications from pertussis infection which can require hospital treatment and, in severe cases, can be fatal.
+In response to the outbreak, a pertussis vaccination programme for pregnant women was introduced in October 2012 with the aim of protecting young infants in the first few weeks of life before they are old enough to start the routine childhood vaccination programme at eight weeks.

 In response to the increase in cases and to protect young infants in the first few weeks of life until starting the routine childhood immunisation programme at eight weeks, a programme was introduced in October 2012 to offer pertussis vaccination to all pregnant women.